So, you’ve decided to go with ELK to centralize, manage, and analyze your logs.

 Installation and Shipping

 Installing ELK is usually hassle-free.
-Getting up and running with your first instances of Elasticsearch, Logstash, and Kibana is pretty straightforward, and there is plenty of documentation available if you encounter issues during installation (see our Elasticsearch tutorial, Logstash tutorial, and Kibana tutorial for help).
+Getting up and running with your first instances of Elasticsearch, Logstash, Kibana and Beats (usually Filebeat or Metricbeat, or Fluentd for Kubernetes log collection) is pretty straightforward, and there is plenty of documentation available if you encounter issues during installation (see our Elasticsearch tutorial, Logstash tutorial, and Kibana tutorial for help).

-However, connecting the dots is not always error-free.
+However, connecting the dots when your logs aren’t showing up is not always error-free.
 Depending on whether you decided to install the stack on a local, cloud, or hybrid infrastructure, you may encounter various configuration and networking issues.
 Kibana not connecting with Elasticsearch, Kibana not being able to fetch mapping, and Logstash not running or not shipping data are all-too-frequent occurrences.
 (For more, see my prior post on troubleshooting five common ELK Stack glitches.)

 That is where parsing comes into the picture, beautifying the data and enhancing it to allow you to analyze the various fields constructing the log message more easily.